metalisx/metalisx/readme.txt

 monitor-profiler-slf4j-cdi-interceprtor artifact to your project.

 This artifact provides the ProfilerInterceptor class and you can use it:
- - with CDI by adding the interceptor class to the beans.xml and using the annotation @Profile provided by this jar on your class
+ - with CDI by adding the interceptor class to the beans.xml and adding the annotation @Profile on your class

 Alternatively you can use the ProfilerInterceptor class as an EJB interceptor:
- - with the Interceptors annotation
+ - with adding the Interceptors annotation containing the interceptor class to your class
- - as a default interceptor in the ejb-jar.xml
+ - with adding the interceptor class as a default interceptor in the ejb-jar.xml

 3.5.1 CDI interceptor